frankiezeager/jekyll-now/_posts/2018-3-3-Trap-Generator.md

 **Results**
 ------

-Here are a few of my favorite lines that were generated using this model:
+Trap music proved to be significantly harder to train than I had hoped, especially given all the criticisms about it being a formulaic genre.
+Here are a few of the lines that were generated using this model:

 *killer girls in my rental/
 lookin like me/